ewasilly/ProjectMProg/README.md

 ## Ewa Sillem
  https://ewasilly.github.io/ProjectMProg/

  © 2019 - 2019 Ewa Sillem - All Rights Reserved.
+ Ewa Sillem does not own the rights to the used data.

 ### Intro
 The title of this website is 'Smoking and Education'.
 It's purpose is to make the relationship between smoking and education level more clear.
 This information can be used by organizations that organize smoking prevention programs.
 It can also create more awareness among the Dutch population.